techiescamp/mlops-for-devops/README.md

 ---

-## 🎯 Use Case: Employee Attrition Prediction
+## 🎯 Use Case: Employee Attrition Prediction Model

 Every phase in this repo uses the same real-world problem: **predicting employee attrition for a large organisation (~500,000 employees)**.
 This keeps the focus on *infrastructure and operations* rather than data-science theory.